Klamydia

 Klamydia (Chlamydia) is a Finnish punk rock band from Vaasa, Finland.
 The band's name was chosen because it was the worst name that came to their minds.

 History

 The band was formed in 1988, and has been continuously active since then.
 The band publishes records in very short intervals (about one LP per year), and has experienced many line-up changes.
 The only remaining original member is the current vocalist, Vesa "Vesku" Jokinen.
 The band is notable for founding its own record company, Kråklund Records.

-Klamydia has always been renowned as a humor band, but they have a lot of songs criticizing society, and other songs about serious subjects like incest, as well as love songs.
-In the year 2001, Klamydia was rewarded by the city of Vaasa, who granted Klamydia a culture prize for their long and successful career.
-This aroused a lot of criticism in the city, because people did not appreciate rewarding a vulgar-styled humor band like Klamydia.
-The band itself took the whole thing as good free promotion.
-Klamydia has also gained some popularity in Germany, where they have toured and released records.
+Klamydia has always styled itself as a band that uses humor to criticize society, despite also having songs which cover more serious topics such as youth, incest, and love.
+In the year 2001, Klamydia was awarded a culture prize by the city of Vaasa.
+The band utilized the resulting backlash as free promotion.
+Klamydia has also gained popularity in Germany, where they have toured and released records.